PaulHancock/Aegean/doc/includes/MIMAS.md

 ## Methodology

-MIMAS is a wrapper script that uses the regions module that is now part of AegeanTools.
+MIMAS is a wrapper script that uses the regions module that is now part of treasure_island.
 The regions module contains a suite of unit tests and a single class called Region.
 The Region class is built on top of the [HealPy](https://github.com/healpy/healpy) module, which is in turn a wrapper around the [HEALPix](http://adsabs.harvard.edu/cgi-bin/nph-bib_query?bibcode=2005ApJ...622..759G&db_key=AST&high=41069202cf02947) software.

 ## Usage